tstack/lnav/docs/source/formats.rst

       [ { "field": "ts" }, " ", { "field": "msg" } ]

+  .. note:: Line-feeds at the end of a value are automatically stripped.

   :field: The name or `JSON-Pointer <https://tools.ietf.org/html/rfc6901>`_
     of the message field that should be inserted at this point in the message.
 The special :code:`__timestamp__` field name can be used to